Skip to main content

 Who was Julio Romero de Torres?

 Julio Romero de Torres (1874–1930) was a Cordoban painter known for his symbolist portraits of Andalusian women.
-His dark-palette works draw on local landscape and flamenco culture.
-He was born in the building that now houses his museum.
+Born inside the Museum of Fine Arts where his father was director, he lived his entire life in Córdoba.
+His dark-palette work combines flamenco culture, local landscape, and deliberate symbolism.
+He died aged 55 in the same building that now houses his museum.

 How much does the Museo Julio Romero de Torres cost?